handyhelp-beachhack/backend/README.md

-# backend
+# Handy (BeachHack) Backend API 🎉
-Backend Services of Handy App.
+Backend Services is implemented as Microservices, so each service can run independently.